 Blu Bar on 36

 Blu Bar on 36 is located high above Sydney with panoramic views of the city.
-Located on level 36 of the Shangri-La Hotel, it’s a sophisticated cocktail lounge which serves the best cocktails in town.
+Located on level 36 of the Shangri-La Hotel, it’s a sophisticated cocktail lounge that serves the best cocktails in town.
 Cocktails are on the pricey side but it’s worth it, if only to go up and see the views at sunset.
 Don’t forget to dress to impress since you’ll be stepping into a hotel bar.

 The Glenmore Hotel

 The Glenmore Hotel at the rocks is a multi-level hotel with magnificent views and surroundings.
-The rooftop bar provides 180 degree views as seen in the picture and is the perfect spot on the weekend.
+The rooftop bar provides 180-degree views as seen in the picture and is the perfect spot on the weekend.
 If you’re visiting from out of town then I recommend spending the day at the rocks.
 Start by visiting the Rocks market which is open from 10-5pm on the weekend or the food markets which are also open during the week.
 Next, stop at the Glenmore Hotel where you can great a great meal and a drink at the rooftop bar.

 The Hotel Palisade